-Examples of Rudy's practice experience include serving as: design engineer-of-record for numerous waste disposal facilities, including a state-of-the-art LLR waste facility for the U.S. Department of Energy; design engineer-of-record for three major Superfund remedial design projects; core project team member for the seismic hazard evaluation for siting of a State of Alaska, Anchorage Office Complex and for evaluation of the seismic stability of several embankment dams; and project engineer for design of major landslide stabilization, earth retention system, ground improvement, and building foundation projects.
-His project experience also includes engineering design of a large dredged sediment containment area constructed on soft, compressible foundation soil; design of soil and sediment remediation measures for a site along Green's Bayou, Houston Ship Channel; technology pilot testing to chemically stabilize hexavalent chromium in harbor-front fill deposits of chromite ore process residuals (COPR); and, design and permitting of coal combustion residuals (CCR) disposal facilities.
-He has also been active in research and design method development for geotechnical earth retention and ground improvement systems.
+Examples of Rudy's practice experience include serving as: design engineer-of-record for numerous waste disposal facilities, including a state-of-the-art LLR waste facility for the U.S. Department of Energy; design engineer-of-record for several CCR impoundment closures; design engineer-of-record for three major Superfund remedial design projects; core project team member for the seismic hazard evaluation for siting of a State of Alaska, Anchorage Office Complex and for evaluation of the seismic stability of several embankment dams; and project engineer for design of major landslide stabilization, earth retention system, ground improvement, and building foundation projects.
+His project experience also includes engineering design of a large dredged sediment containment area constructed on soft, compressible foundation soil; design of soil and sediment remediation measures for a site along Green's Bayou, Houston Ship Channel; and, technology pilot testing to chemically stabilize hexavalent chromium in harbor-front fill deposits of chromite ore process residuals (COPR).

-In 2016, Rudy was selected by ASCE for its Outstanding Projects and Leaders (OPAL) Lifetime Achievement Award for Design.
+In 2019, Rudy was selected by the Georgia Society of Professional Engineers for their Lifetime Achievement in Engineering Award.
+From ASCE, he received their 2018 Terzaghi Lecture Award (the highest award given by ASCE to a geotechnical engineer) and 2016 Outstanding Projects and Leaders (OPAL) Lifetime Achievement Award for Design.
 In 2012, he was elected to the CEE Academy of Distinguished Alumni at the University of California, Berkeley.
 In 2007, he was elected to the U.S. National Academy of Engineering.
 In 2006, he was elected to the CAEE Academy of Distinguished Alumni at the University of Texas at Austin.
 In 2004, Rudy was named the Engineer of the Year by the Georgia Alliance of Professional Engineering Societies.
 In 2002, he was appointed to the Board of Governors of the ASCE Geo-Institute.
 He is co-recipient of the 2000 J. James Croes Medal from ASCE and the 1994 IGS award from the International Geosynthetics Society.
 He is and ASCE Fellow, Board Certified Environmental Engineer by the American Academy of Environmental Engineers, and Diplomate, Geotechnical Engineering of the ASCE Geo-Institute.